wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 RBAC in Wazuh
 -------------

 RBAC manages the system resources and is a layer between the software and its clients.
-This layer works at a low level within the software Wazuh ensuring that all API endpoints are protected and appropriately managed.
+This layer works at a low level within the software ensuring that all API endpoints are protected and appropriately managed.

 RBAC has two authentication methods, and the first of these is access through the relationship between users and roles.
-This method is the classic m    ethod in which a client provides a username-password and based on the relationship of the specified user, it will obtain the designated permissions.
+This method is the classic method in which a client provides a username-password and based on the relationship of the specified user, it will obtain the designated permissions.

 In the following link, you can find more information about how to `assign roles to a user <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html#assign-roles-to-a-user>`_.